X2Cscope/X2Cscope_blinky_SAME51_CNANO/readme.md

 The purpose is to demonstrate the X2CScope tool features like run-time watch and run-time scope views.

-The code functionality is generating a sawtooth signal and a sine signal.
-There is one LED (PA14) that is blinking with the sawtooth signals period.
-The second psuedo LED (PB15) can be controlled manually by the X2Cscope Watch tool.
+The firmware generates a sawtooth signal and a sine signal.
+There is LED2 (PA14 - LED0 on the baord) that is blinking with the sawtooth signals period.
+The second psuedo LED1 (PB15) can be controlled manually by the X2Cscope Watch tool.
 The state of the SW1 (PA15) can be read out by X2Cscope.

 ![X2Cscope](doc/Scope_Animated.gif)